litmuschaos/v1-litmus-docs/docs/pod-network-latency.md

 - Causes flaky access to application replica by injecting network delay using pumba.
 - Injects latency on the specified container by starting a traffic control (tc) process with      netem rules to add egress delays
 - Latency is injected via pumba library with command pumba netem delay by passing the relevant    network interface, latency, chaos duration and regex filter for container name
-- Pumba is run as a daemonset on all nodes in dry-run mode to begin with; the latency command     is issued during experiment execution via kubectl exec
 - Can test the application's resilience to lossy/flaky network

 ## Steps to Execute the Chaos Experiment